jonathan1028/vue-apollo-base/README.md

 npm install
 npm run dev
 ```
-# Setup Apollo & GraphQL
+## Setup Apollo & GraphQL
 Install the server side packages.
 ``` bash
 npm install apollo-boost apollo-server-express vue-apollo graphql graphql-tools cors
 ```
 Cors which is used in server.js solved a 405 connection issue that I was having.
-The remainder of the code comes directly from [graphql.org] (http://graphql.org/code/#javascript).
+The remainder of the code comes directly from: http://graphql.org/code/#javascript.

-# Run Server
+## Run Server
 Open a second terminal and startup the server
 ``` bash
 node server.js